Eggmangong/Eggmangong.github.io/_pages/cv.md

 Research
 ======
+* Automated ML Pipeline and Predictive Analytics Dashboard
+  * At the University of Southern California
+  * _Description_.
+Built a ML pipeline on GCP Vertex AI for 30-day hospital readmission prediction with preprocessing and feature engineering; Automated training and inference workflows with CatBoost model and apply SMOTE to enhance model F1 performance; Developed an interactive Tableau dashboard with KPIs, visualizations, and drill-downs, combining with patient-level insights.

 * Stock Model Analysis and Investment Strategy Based on Chinese Characteristics Valuation System
   * "Greater Bay Area Cup" Financial Mathematical Modeling Competition
   * Silver Medal, First Prize (Top 0.17%)